Mission Vinyasa 200-Hour Yoga Teacher Training

 History and Philosophy of Yoga

 What is yoga?
 Where did it come from?
 Gain a foundational understanding of yoga’s rich cultural and spiritual roots.
-Explore key texts such as the Yoga Sutras of Patanjali, the Bhagavad Gita, and the Upanishads, and gain insight into core concepts like the Eight Limbs of Yoga, karma, dharma and liberation.
+Explore key texts such as the Yoga Sutras of Patanjali and the Bhagavad Gita, and gain insight into core concepts like the Eight Limbs of Yoga, karma, dharma and liberation.
 You’ll trace yoga’s evolution from ancient India to its global presence today, highlighting key figures and movements.
 Through reflection and discussion, you will learn how to integrate yogic philosophy into modern teaching and your own personal practice, fostering a deeper connection to yoga as a holistic path of self-awareness and transformation.

 Teaching Yoga